ChuyueSun/VerusSFT/README.md

 ## Reinforcement Learning Extensions for Verification Agents

-While VerusFT-RL is anchored in supervised fine-tuning, it equally emphasizes reinforcement learning (RL) strategies for LLM-based verification agents.
+While VerusSFT is anchored in supervised fine-tuning, it equally emphasizes reinforcement learning (RL) strategies for LLM-based verification agents.
 These extensions are directly motivated by systems like VeriStruct and DeepSeek-style reasoners, and they provide a roadmap for going beyond static prompting.

 ### 1. Three RL Paradigms